iclc/iclc.github.io/registration.md

 layout: default
 ---

-Registration will open during March 2015.
-We are still calculating costs but expect that registration will be in the region of £60 for the full three days of the conference, including lunch.
+Registration will open during March 2015, and will be £60 (£50 concessions) for the full three days of the conference, including lunch, tshirt, stickers and USB key.

-There will be concessionary rates and volunteering opportunities, and we may be able to provide financial assistance to those who would otherwise be unable to attend.
+There will volunteering opportunities, and we also have a small travel bursary to apply to.